GITMCode/GITM/srcDoc/common_inputs.md

 ```

 2DGEL files output things like the electric potential and auroral precipitation on the
-geographic grid at the top of the model.
-3DTHM files are thermodynamic variables such
+geographic grid at the bottom of the model.
+3DTHM files contain thermodynamic variables
-as heating and cooling rates.
+such as heating and cooling rates.

-!!!note
-    All of the auxiliary input (data) files can (and should) be kept in the same run directory
-    as the linked GITM executable and the `UAM.in` file.
-Otherwise, the path should be
-    specified in the UAM.in file relative to the run directory.

 ## IMF and Solar Wind {#imf.sec}